Ljosleidaradeildin/LD_Challengers_Series_1/Rulebook.md

 Teams are allowed to register one coach when signing up for the tournament.
 The designated coach may step in as a stand-in in accordance with the 4.1.4 Stand-in Rules, and must fully comply with all eligibility and registration requirements outlined therein.
 The coach will be considered a player and will follow any rules accordingly.

 - Online matches
-  - Coaches are not allow to connect directly with the match server.
+  - Coaches are not allowed to connect directly with the match server.
 Players may provide private streams of their POV's for the coach to watch.
   - Coaches are permitted to communicate verbally and via text with their players during Authorized Communication windows.

 - Offline matches (LAN)